obvonage/deved-platform/content/blog/en/if-you-can-point-and-click-then-you-can-make-a-conversational-ai.md

 ![The Collect input dialog](/content/blog/if-you-can-point-and-click-then-you-can-make-a-conversational-ai/collect-input-1.png "collect-input-1.png")

-We will now use the **Classifications** node to understand what the user is asking for help.
+We will now use the **Classifications** node to understand what sort of help the user is asking for.

 ![Conversation Group for the Classification Node](./Images/collect-input-node.png "collect-input-node.png")